grem848/FullStack_JavaScript_Flow1/README.md

 >## Explain (some) of the purposes with the tools Babel and WebPack, using  examples from the exercises

 - Babel is essentially an ECMAScript 6 to ECMAScript 5 compiler.
 It allows you to use ES6 features in your projects and then compiles ES5 for you to use in production.
 - Webpack is a bundler for modules.
-The main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset. good Webpack notes<br />
+The main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.<br />
 - Bundles ES Modules, CommonJS and AMD modules (even combined).
 - Can create a single bundle or multiple chunks that are asynchronously loaded at runtime (to reduce initial loading time).
 - Dependencies are resolved during compilation, reducing the runtime size.